 “And the climber repeated, ‘great sage, how will the world end?’

-“And the sage turned and said, ‘the world will end when the Chain and the Wheel are one, and there are no souls left to salvage.
+“And the sage said, ‘the world ends when the Chain and the Wheel are one, and no souls remain to salvage.
 Then the Eternities are over.”

 “The climber was thrilled, but had to ask: ‘why did you answer me, when you answered no one else?’